Niewyspany17/desu-online-anime-girl-background-remover/README.md

 ## Installation

-* Open ublock origin dashboard and go to "Filter lists" tab
+* Open uBlock Origin dashboard and go to "Filter lists" tab
 * Click the Import checkbox in the Custom section and paste the URL below:<br> ``https://raw.githubusercontent.com/Niewyspany17/desu-online-anime-girl-background-remover/main/remover.txt``